vishalmishra090/movie-browser/README.md

 ## If 4 more hours

-- Add UI for filter and sort
+- Add UI for filter and sort and use TMDB Discover api
 - Config path aliases with craco.
 - Imporve movie details page